Remi-C/Remi-C.github.io/_posts/2017-10-02-certified_cabinet_maker.md

 Beside the obvious challenge due to time constraint (I did not spend a full year on it!), it was also quite hard to obtain reliable information on stuff like furniture styles (no reference book!), technical drawing, etc.
+Surpinsingly, the reference book for cabinetmaking (French style) is from 1960!

-I also had to learn how to draw to present design ideas and concept for a furniture.
+I also had to learn how to draw to present design ideas and concepts for a furniture.
 I found this part very useful in many matters beside woodworking.